sana-mahmood/Computer_Networks_Spring26/Assignment2/README.md

 - Traceroute from the client to any of the app servers
 - Downloading a file using HTTP from one of the app servers

-Detailed requirements are outlined below.
+This list is not exhaustive.
+Detailed requirements are provided below.

 ---
 ## Getting Started
 This assignment runs on top of [Mininet](http://mininet.org), which allows you to emulate a topology on a single machine.
 It provides the needed isolation between the emulated nodes so that your router node can process and forward real Ethernet frames between the hosts like a real router.

 We have set up Mininet on a custom Multipass VM for this assignment.
 This VM is different from the one provided in previous assignments, and **you should use this VM to test your code for the assignment**.
 This assignment assumes that you have already downloaded and installed the Multipass VM.
-Refer to README-VM.md for instructions on how to set up the VM. **Make sure your environment is set up and working properly before continuing!**
+Refer to **README-VM.md** for instructions on how to set up the VM. **Make sure your environment is set up and working properly before continuing!**

 ### Configuration Files
 There are two configuration files for the router.